thenextweb/cro/README.md

 * `randomNumber` - the randon number variable used in Google Tag Manager.
 Make sure you enabled Random Number as a variable in GTM.
 * `testVariant` - reads if the user has a cookie to see if he's in a current variant.
+* `previewUrl` - do you want to enable the parameter to preview a variant, true by default.
 * `variants` - the code for the variants, you can add an unlimited amount of variants.

 We'll check if a user is in a certain variant to make sure that the user doesn't